• Home

 ISO FibreTuff compounds

-FibreTuff Biocompatible compounds for 3D printing made with ISO 13485 Certification
+FibreTuff Biocompatible Compounds for 3D Printing made with ISO 13485 Certification

 FibreTuff has now produced it’s biocompatible compound with ISO 13485 certification.
 The company will be able to produce filaments for 3D Printing to use in surgical guides and implants.
 FibreTuff has global recognition to produce the most advanced 3D Printed anatomical bone like models for clinical and pre surgical assessment.